Suppression of Mokotów: Massacre in the Mokotów prison

 When the uprising broke out, there were 794 prisoners in the Mokotów prison at Rakowiecka Street 37, including 41 minors.
 On August 1, the building was attacked by Home Army soldiers who managed to enter the prison and occupy the administrative building, but were unable to reach the penitentiary buildings.

-On August 2, the court inspector Kirchner, who was the head of the prison, was summoned to the nearby SS barracks at 4 Rakowiecka Street, SS-Obersturmführer Martin Patz, the commander of the 3rd SS backup battalion of armoured grenadiers, told him that General Reiner Stahel had ordered the execution of all the prisoners.
+On August 2, the court inspector Kirchner, who was the head of the prison, was summoned to the nearby SS barracks at 4 Rakowiecka Street, SS-Obersturmführer Martin Patz, the commander of the 3rd SS reserve battalion of armoured grenadiers, told him that General Reiner Stahel had ordered the execution of all the prisoners.
 This decision was also approved by SS-Oberführer Geibel, who additionally ordered the execution of Polish guards.
 Kirchner then drew up a takeover report, on the basis of which he placed at Patz's disposal all the prisoners in the prison.
 The same day, in the afternoon, an SS unit entered the prison.
 Nearly 60 prisoners were forced to dig three mass graves in the prison yard, after which they were shot with machine guns.
 Then the Germans started taking the remaining prisoners out of their cells and murdering them over the dug graves.
 Over 600 people imprisoned in Mokotów prison died during the several hours of execution.

 The slaughter that took place in the prison courtyard was perfectly visible from the windows of the cells, and the prisoners who watched it realized that they were sentenced to death and that they had nothing to lose.
 The prisoners from units 6 and 7 on the second floor decided to take a desperate step and attacked the perpetrators.
 Later, under cover of night and with the help of the population of the surrounding houses, from 200 to 300 prisoners managed to get to the area controlled by the insurgents.